vrapolinario/AIforITOps/README.md

 ### 1.1 Create Azure Container Registry and Docker images

 On an Azure authenticated PowerShell session, run `.\scripts\create-acr-images.ps1`.
 This script will create a new Resource Group - and so should be the first to run.
-Next, the script will create the container registry and login to that registry.
-Next the script will build the container images for the application and push those images to the registry.
+Next, the script will create the Azure Container Registry (ACR) and login to that registry.
+Next the script will build the container images for the application.
+The build process uses ACR Tasks so the images are automatically stored in the registry.

 ### 1.2 Create Azure Kubernetes Service